 Please Note that you are viewing the non-styled version of the Ohio Committee For Severe Weather Awareness website.
 Either your browser does not support Cascading Style Sheets (CSS) or it is disabled.
 We suggest upgrading your browser to the latest version of your favorite Internet browser.

-StormReady communities are better prepared to save lives from the onslaught of severe weather through better planning, education and awareness.
-No community is storm proof, but StormReady can help communities save lives.
+StormReady communities, counties, universities and colleges, military bases, government sites, commercial enterprises, tribal governments, and other groups are better prepared to save lives from the onslaught of severe weather through advanced planning, education and awareness.
+No community is stormproof, but StormReady can help communities save lives.

-Ohio has a StormReady committee that consists of representatives from the National Weather Service, the Emergency Management Association of Ohio and the Ohio Emergency Management Agency.
+Ohio has a StormReady committee that consists of representatives from the National Weather Service, the Emergency Management Association of Ohio, and the Ohio Emergency Management Agency.
 This committee processes all applications for StormReady designations within the state.
-The certification lasts three years, then must be reviewed for recognition of an additional term.
+Certification lasts for three years, then must be reviewed and approved for recertification.